r-spatial/RQGIS/README.md

 # set the environment, i.e. specify all the paths necessary to run QGIS from
 # within R
 my_env <- set_env(path = "C:/OSGeo4W64")
-# have a look at the QGIS environment
+# have a look at the paths necessary to run QGIS from within R
 my_env
 #> $root
 #> [1] "C:\\OSGeo4W64"